datto/php-json-rpc-ssh/README.md

 ## Features

 * Fully compliant with the [JSON-RPC 2.0 specifications](http://www.jsonrpc.org/specification) (with 100% unit-test coverage)
-* Versatile:
-  * You can make JSON-RPC requests over HTTP or SSH, or locally through PHP
-  * You can choose your own system for interpreting the JSON-RPC method strings
+* Flexible: you can choose your own system for interpreting the JSON-RPC method strings
-* Minimalistic and flexible.
-Works even when CURL is not installed.
+* Minimalistic (just two tiny files)
+* Ready to use, with working examples

 ## Requirements